Norman Jewison: 1952–1964: Early work

-Film

-Jewison's career as a film director began when Tony Curtis' film production company, Curtleigh Productions, hired him to direct the comedy 40 Pounds of Trouble in February 1962.
+Jewison's career as a film director began when Tony Curtis' and Janet Leigh's film production company, Curtleigh Productions, hired him to direct the comedy 40 Pounds of Trouble in February 1962.
 The film was financed and distributed by Universal-International Pictures and was the first motion picture ever filmed at Disneyland.
 Curtleigh Productions' contract with Jewison had a negotiable option for further films if the initial picture was successful.
-In early October 1962, Jewison formed his own independent film production company, SImkoe Productions, and signed a two-picture deal with Curtis' new film production company, Curtis Enterprises, as well as an additional two-picture deal with Universal-International Pictures.
+In early October 1962, Jewison formed his own independent film production company, Simkoe Productions, and signed a two-picture deal with Curtis' new film production company, Curtis Enterprises, as well as an additional two-picture deal with Universal-International Pictures.
 Although the two pictures for Curtis Enterprises were not made, both films for Universal-International Pictures were.
 He made two comedies starring Doris Day: The Thrill of It All, released in 1963 and co-starring James Garner, and Send Me No Flowers, released in 1964 and co-starring Rock Hudson.
 After another comedy, The Art of Love (1965), Jewison was determined to escape from the genre and tackle more demanding projects.

+1965–1987: Breakthrough and acclaim

-His breakthrough film proved to be The Cincinnati Kid (1965), a drama starring Steve McQueen, now considered one of the finest movies made about gambling, and Jewison considers it one of his personal favourites because it was his first challenging drama.
+His breakthrough film proved to be The Cincinnati Kid (1965), a drama starring Steve McQueen, and Jewison considered it one of his personal favourites because it was his first challenging drama.
 This success was followed in 1966 by a satire on Cold War paranoia, The Russians Are Coming, the Russians Are Coming; it was the first film Jewison also produced, and it was nominated for four Academy Awards, including Best Picture.
 He felt that doing "a plea for coexistence, or the absurdity of international conflict was important right at that moment".
-While reaction to Russians was positive, Jewison was labeled as "a Canadian pinko" by right-wing commentators.
+While reaction to Russians was positive, Jewison was labelled as "a Canadian pinko" by right-wing commentators.

-Continuing the string of successes was one of the films that has become closely identified with its director, In the Heat of the Night (1967), a crime drama set in a racially divided Southern town and starring Sidney Poitier and Rod Steiger, which won five Academy Awards, including Best Picture, while Jewison was nominated for Best Director.
+Continuing his string of successes was one of the films that has become closely identified with Jewison as its director, In the Heat of the Night (1967), a crime drama set in a racially divided Southern town and starring Sidney Poitier and Rod Steiger, which won five Academy Awards, including Best Picture, while Jewison was nominated for Best Director.
 While he was filming, Robert Kennedy told Jewison that this could be "a very important film.
 Timing is everything".
 Kennedy reminded Jewison of that prediction a year and a half later when he presented him with the Critics' Choice Movie Award for best drama.
 As a follow-up he directed and produced another film with McQueen, using innovative multiple screen images in the crime caper The Thomas Crown Affair (1968).
 From that point Jewison produced all feature films he directed, often with associate Patrick Palmer, and he also acted as producer for films directed by others, beginning with his former film editor Hal Ashby's directorial debut The Landlord (1970).
 After the completion of the period comedy Gaily, Gaily (1969), Jewison, having become disenchanted with the political climate in the United States, moved his family to England.